 The Chief Forester for British Columbia determines the AAC for each TSA after considering various factors, including forest composition and expected rate of growth, length of time to re-establish a forest after harvesting, silviculture treatments, timber utilizations standards, constraints on the extraction of timber, economic and social objectives of government and forest health.
 Tenure holders may vary harvest levels from year to year provided that the cumulative harvest within a five-year cut control period does not exceed the cumulative AAC for the period by more than 10%.
-Overcuts at the end of the cut control period count as volume harvested in the subsequent cut control period, and overcuts of more than 10% will incur monetary penalties.
-If the volume of timber harvested in the cut control period is less than the cumulative AAC for that period, the tenure holder cannot harvest the undercut volume in the subsequent period.
-The Ministry of Forests may, however, at its sole discretion, choose to dispose of the undercut volume to a party other than the tenure holder.

-In response to the growing MPB epidemic, the AAC for the Prince George TSA was temporarily increased in June 2002 from about 9.36 million cubic metres to about 12.24 million cubic metres, and further increased in October 2004 to about 14.94 million cubic metres.
-However, in January 2011, the Chief Forester subsequently reduced the AAC for the Prince George TSA to 12.5 million cubic metres.
-In addition, the Chief Forester prescribed a partition of the cut, limiting harvest of non-pine species to a maximum of 3.5 million cubic metres.
-In October 2017, the Chief Forester announced a further reduction in the AAC for the Prince George TSA to 8.35 million cubic metres for the next five years and 7.35 million cubic metres for the subsequent five years.
-While this new prescribed cut level represents a 33% decrease from the previous AAC, the average annual harvest over the last five years was 9.1 million cubic metres per year, representing an effective decrease of 8%.
-The next review of the AAC for the Prince George TSA is expected to be in 2027.
+In response to the effects of the MPB epidemic, in October 2017, the AAC for the Prince George TSA was reduced from 12.5 million cubic metres to 8.35 million cubic metres for the next five years and 7.35 million cubic metres for the subsequent five years.
+While the new prescribed cut level represented a 33% decrease from the previous AAC, the average annual harvest over the previous 5 years was 9.1 million cubic metres per year, representing an effective decrease of 8%.

 In 2014, the Ministry of Forests completed its review of the AAC for the Mackenzie TSA.
-Effective November 14, 2014, the AAC for the Mackenzie TSA was increased approximately 47% from 3.05 million cubic metres to 4.5 million cubic metres.
+Effective November 14, 2014, the AAC for the Mackenzie TSA was increased approximately 47% from 3.05 million cubic metres to 4.50 million cubic metres.
 The Chief Forester prescribed a partition of the cut, limiting harvest of non-pine leading stand volume to 0.95 million cubic metres.
 Of this partition, no more than 0.3 million cubic metres of non-pine leading stand volume may be harvested from the southwest portion of the Mackenzie TSA.
-The increased AAC will remain in effect until the next review, which, pursuant to regulation, will occur within the next 10 years.
+The increased AAC will remain in effect until the next review scheduled by regulation, which will occur within the next 6 years.